gordon-cs/gordon-360-api/README.md

 ##### POST

-`api/profiles/image` Upload a preffered image for the current logged in user.
+`api/profiles/image` Upload a preferred image for the current logged in user.

-`api/profiles/image/reset` Delete preffered image and set profile image to default for the current logged in user.
+`api/profiles/image/reset` Delete preferred image and set profile image to default for the current logged in user.

-`api/profiles/:type` Update a social midea link of a type(facebook, twitter, linkedin,instagram) of current logged in user.
+`api/profiles/:type` Update a social media link of a type(facebook, twitter, linkedin,instagram) of current logged in user.

 ##### PUT